 With the Forms API you will connect your non-hubspot shopping cart with HubSpot so that when a customer submits the checkout form the data posts into your shopping cart AND into HubSpot.
 Additionally the Forms API will allow HubSpot to register the form submission on the HubSpot contact timeline for segmentation, workflow enrollment, and reporting.

-Please note: The steps below will only be available for Marketing customers.
-If you are a CRM user, it is recommended you use the Contacts API as instructed above.
+Please note: The steps below will only be available for Marketing Basic, Pro, or Enterprise customers.
+If you are a Sales or Marketing Starter user, it is recommended you use the Contacts API as instructed above.

 Follow these steps to integrate your forms:

-- Navigate in HubSpot Marketing to Contacts > Forms.
+- In your HubSpot Marketing Basic, Professional, or Enterprise account, navigate to Contacts > Forms.

 - Create “dummy forms” in HubSpot.
-The most important part of this step is naming each form appropriately so, if you have a multi-stage checkout flow, you should create a form for each step i.e “Checkout Started”, “Checkout Completed” etc.
+The most important part of this step is naming each form appropriately to match your checkout flow.
+So if you have a multi-stage checkout flow, you should create a form for each step i.e “Checkout Started”, “Checkout Completed” etc.

 Create Deal Properties and set up the Deals API